pomodoren/open-pt-info/README.md

 - Make sure OSM data is correct:
     - Order of Stations is correct
     - From and To is same to From and To that you have defined in the frequencies table
     - Via is defined (in case no error comes up - might be related to this)
 - Make sure you have cleaned up after error in osm2gtfs
-    - the data is cached under data/
+    - the data is cached under data/ - `cd tools/osm2gtfs; rm -rf data`
 -  python3 unpickling.py - for debugging routes